 We’re excited to see a themed birthday party done with so many unique details + designs making this a new favorite party!
 Do your little ones LOVE Star Wars?
-Check out all the party details from Noelle & Kerry from Sweet Craft Cakes:
+Check out all the Star Wars Birthday Party details from Noelle & Kerry from Sweet Craft Cakes!

 “What 5-year-old boy isn’t fascinated with Star Wars?
 My son lives and breathes anything Star Wars.
 So there was no question what theme we would style for his birthday party.
 I do have to admit that this was rather challenging for me considering I am not Star Wars savvy.
 It has been many years since watching the movie.
 I was very fortunate that my friend Kerry and our husbands came up with fantastic ideas to help me pull it all off.” — Noelle Wall (Birthday Boy’s Mom)